Jenn Cline: Manager of Farm Operations

 Trevor Kryt, P.Eng.: Manager of Land Assets

 Emily brings over five years of experience in community building, marketing, and ecological farming as the co-owner and operator of The Plot Market Garden.
-In addition to this, she holds a degree in Geography from the University of Victoria where she focused on restoration and community engagement, and has a diploma in Visual Arts from Camosun College with an independent study in film photography.
-As the community engagement coordinator, Emily is responsible for the website, social media, and coordinating volunteers.
+In addition to this, she holds a degree in Geography from the University of Victoria where she focused on restoration and community engagement, has a diploma in Visual Arts from Camosun College with an independent study in film photography, and a certificate in Permaculture Design from the Brighton Permaculture Trust.
+As the community engagement manager, Emily is responsible for the community gardens, website, social media, and coordinating volunteers as well as events, tours, and workshops.

 Anna-Lise: A-L's Herb & Flower Co.